flowset/flowset-theme/README.md

-# OpenBPM theme
+# Flowset theme

-This repository contains a common theme for the OpenBPM Control and OpenBPM Workspace web applications.
+This repository contains a common theme for the Flowset Control and Flowset Workspace web applications.